What to see

 What to do

-The profile of the Craik-O’Brien-Cornsweet disk on the right is (almost) a fixpoint for this encoding, thus sending a nearly identical spatial code up the cortex.
+The profile of the Craik-O’Brien-Cornsweet disk on the left is (almost) a fixpoint for this encoding, thus sending a nearly identical spatial code up the cortex.
 The cortex thinks: “Oh, I know, that’s the ganglion cells doing their usual spiel”, integrates it and arrives at the same perceptual result (yes, I know this is a simplification).

 O’Brien V (1959) Contrast by contour-enhancement.
 Am J Psychol 72:299–300